datalayer/jupyter-rtc-test/README.md

   conda activate datalayer
 ```

-Watch out: the tests will not work the `tronasync` nor `jupyter` pytest plugins.
+**⚡ Watch out ⚡** The tests will not work with the `pytest-tornasync` or the `pytest-jupyter` plugins install.
 To avoid issues, run the following commands.

 ```bash
 pip uninstall pytest-tornasync